 There were 4 people on set on the day of filming, myself included, and it was a 14 hour day in total.
 I was stunned at how dedicated Tom, Gemma and Oscar were to helping me bring my vision into existence, and am still so thankful for their hard work.

 During the planning and preparation stage of the ‘Talk’ video, I tore myself apart and healed countless times.
 Things I had been suppressing came up for healing, and the project took over my entire life.
 I lost sleep, hair, had countless anxiety and panic attacks, and faced demons I’d either forgotten about or held back for a long time.
 Editing the footage myself both desensitised and destroyed me at the same time.
+It months for me to have the emotional energy to look over and edit the behind the scenes footage after finishing the main video, which is why that footage was released six months after the main video.

 Relationships were also tested during this time.
 Some were filtered out or filtered themselves out, and the ones that stuck have been the best support system I could have ever asked for.
 The project and healing broke me more than I thought it would, but changed everything for the better at the same time.